-What you must pay when Services that are covered for you you get these services Physician services Services, Including Doctor's Office Visits.
-Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician Please refer below to materials and services Outpatient Diagnostic Tests Surgical dressings and Therapeutic Services • Splints, casts, and other devices used to reduce and Supplies. fractures and dislocations Please refer below to Prosthetics and orthotics devices (other than dental) Prosthetic Devices and that replace all or part of an internal body organ Related Supplies. (including contiguous tissue), or all or part of the Please refer below to function of a permanently inoperative or malfunctioning Outpatient Rehabilitation internal body organ, including replacement or repairs Services. of such devices • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy
+What you must pay when Services that are covered for you you get these services and Therapeutic Services Surgical dressings and Supplies. • Splints, casts, and other devices used to reduce fractures and dislocations Please refer below to • Prosthetics and orthotics devices (other than dental) Prosthetic Devices and that replace all or part of an internal body organ Related Supplies. (including contiguous tissue), or all or part of the Please refer below to function of a permanently inoperative or malfunctioning Outpatient Rehabilitation internal body organ, including replacement or repairs Services. of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy

-Home-delivered meals
+Home-delivered meals\